See all articles

 Shrine.plugin :activerecord

-Shrine has support for both Sequel and ActiveRecord, so enabling a specified Object Relational Mapping (ORM) framework is required.
-In our case it's ActiveRecord.
-The storage object which is the value for the "cache" key determines the temporary storage used for keeping files.
-The “store” key contains permanent storage.
+Shrine supports both Sequel and ActiveRecord, so enabling a specified Object Relational Mapping (ORM) framework is required.
+In our case, it's ActiveRecord.
+The storage object, the value for the "cache" key, determines the temporary storage used for keeping files.
+The "store" key contains permanent storage.

 Linking the uploader